J-mastenbroek/smart_sweeping/README.md

 ### Dataset structure

-It's git ignored but it's necessary to make the program work.
-There needs to be the following folder structure in order to work properly:
+It's in the `.gitignore` but this is necessary to make the code work.
+There needs to be the following directory inside the folder of execution in order to make the code work properly:

-- dataset
+- `dataset`
-  - dataset/alles_20171819_3tracties.csv
+  - `dataset/alles_20171819_3tracties.csv`
-  - dataset/UTRGRID100
+  - `dataset/UTRGRID100`
-    - dataset/UTRGRID100/(all provided gridfiles)
+    - `dataset/UTRGRID100/(all provided gridfiles)`